fireship-io/fireship.io/content/courses/sveltekit/_index.md

 ## 🦄 What will I build?

-You will build a simple **Social Link Sharing Platform** inspired by sites like [🌴 Linktree](https://linktr.ee/) where users can publish and edit a profile for their social media links.
-The goal of this project is to leverage SvelteKits's rendering and data-fetching patterns with cloud authentication and database solutions.
+You will build a **Social Link Sharing Platform** inspired by [🌴 Linktree](https://linktr.ee/) where users can publish and edit a profile for their social media links.
+The goal of this project is to leverage SvelteKits's rendering capabilities with a variety of user authentication and data fetching patterns.
+By the end of the course, you will be a certified FKIT stack expert.

 ### 🚀 Try it out!